 What is regenerative medicine?

 Regenerative medicine is a rapidly growing field that develops methods to regrow, repair or replace damaged or diseased cells, organs or tissues.
 It often includes the generation and use of therapeutic stem cells, tissue engineering and the production of artificial organs.
+It often includes the generation and use of therapeutic stem cells or gene therapy, tissue engineering and the production of artificial organs.

 What are stem cells?